nuuuwan/news_lk3_data/README.md

 The gazette notification allowing the import of selected spices for re-export has been revoked.

-The communique was revoked following a request made by Agriculture Minister Mahinda Amaraweera from President Ranil Wickremesinghe at the Cabinet meeting on Monday (March 11).
+The communiqué was revoked following a request made by Agriculture Minister Mahinda Amaraweera from President Ranil Wickremesinghe at the Cabinet meeting convened on Monday (March 11).

-On Sunday, the Finance Ministry announced that import of selected spices including pepper, cardamom, ginger, nutmeg, turmeric, cumin and others for re-exportation purposes would be permitted.
+On Sunday, the Finance Ministry announced that the import of selected spices including pepper, cardamom, ginger, nutmeg, turmeric and cumin for re-exportation purposes would be permitted in Sri Lanka again.

-The import of these spices were conditionally allowed, subject to the approval of the Controller General of Import and Export and a locally value addition of 35%.
+The import of these spices was thus conditionally allowed, subject to the approval of the Controller General of Import and Export and a local value addition of 35%.
 This decision was taken after the Cabinet nod was given to issue relevant import licenses under the Import and Export Control Regulations.

 ...